-This Consultation seeks views on proposals to modify the Grid Code.
-The modifications are intended to clarify the continuous voltage control requirements applicable to Power Park Modules with the aim of facilitating the deployment of Hybrid STATCOM/SVC solutions without eroding dynamic voltage control capability available to the System Operator.
+This report recommends a modification to the Grid Code and summarises the feedback received on the modification following an industry consultation.
+The recommended changes clarify the continuous voltage control requirements applicable to Power Park Modules with the aim of facilitating the deployment of Hybrid STATCOM/SVC solutions without eroding dynamic voltage control capability available to the System Operator.
 This includes revising the transient voltage control requirement, defining a repeatability criterion, and clarifying the response expected from switched reactive compensation components during faults.